-- (a) The Board believes that students have a right to learn and that educators have a right to teach in a safe and orderly environment that fosters mutual respect for all individuals.
-No individual or group has the right to undermine the goal of providing a high-quality education for all students. - (b) All schools in MPS are expected to provide a multi-tiered system of behavioral interventions and supports to create safe, respectful, welcoming environments that are free from disruption.
-Rules governing in-school discipline which should be established by the school administration after consultation with representative students, teachers, and parents must be within policy guidelines established by the Board.
-The Board expects discipline to be administered in a nondiscriminatory manner and that disciplinary actions be appropriate to the circumstances. - (c) Discipline for a violation of school rules that is dangerous, disruptive, or interferes with a teacher's ability to teach effectively may include periods of exclusion from the regular school day or some other consequence.
-Such disciplinary actions should be combined with student counseling, parental conferences, restorative practices, referrals to appropriate supportive services, and/or adjustment of students' programs. - (d) Disciplinary action may not be taken for nonpayment of school fees or fines.
-Students cannot be denied the right to a free or reduced-price lunch (assuming eligibility) as a means of discipline.
+(a) The Board believes that students have a right to learn and that educators have a right to teach in a safe and orderly environment that fosters mutual respect for all individuals.
+No individual or group has the right to undermine the goal of providing a high-quality education for all students.

+(b) All schools in MPS are expected to provide a multi-tiered system of behavioral interventions and supports to create safe, respectful, welcoming environments that are free from disruption.
+Rules governing in-school discipline - which should be established by the school administration after consultation with representative students, teachers, and parents - must be within policy guidelines established by the Board.
+The Board expects discipline to be administered in a nondiscriminatory manner and that disciplinary actions be appropriate to the circumstances.

+(c) Discipline for a violation of school rules that is dangerous, disruptive, or interferes with a teacher's ability to teach effectively may include periods of exclusion from the regular school day or some other consequence.
+Such disciplinary actions should be combined with student counseling, parental conferences, restorative practices, referrals to appropriate supportive services, and/or adjustment of student programs.

+(d) Disciplinary action may not be taken for nonpayment of school fees or fines.
+Students cannot be denied the right to a free/reduced-price lunch (assuming eligibility) as a means of discipline.
 Physical education is considered an academic subject and must not be withheld from a student as punishment.
-Similarly, students must not be compelled to perform physical activities, including, but not limited to, running laps or doing push-ups, as punishment. - (e) Serious, repeated violations of school rules or violent behavior (aggressive behaviors that cause or threaten physical or emotional harm) may result in consequences such as disciplinary transfer, suspension, or expulsion. - (f) In order to establish a multi-tiered system of behavioral interventions and supports, the Board endorses that each school: - 1. establish school-wide expectations that specify safety, respect, and responsibility; - 2. define the behaviors that are expected from all students; - 3. teach all students the expected behaviors; - 4. acknowledge the positive behaviors displayed by students and address the negative behaviors displayed by students, as needed; and - 5. provide interventions and supports for students who need additional assistance with meeting the behavioral expectations of the school and of the district. - (g) Teachers, administrators, and school staff shall also receive training in administrative policy and procedures pertaining to conduct and discipline, due-process requirements, and any revisions to the Parent/Student Handbook on Rights, Responsibilities and Discipline. - (h) Parents will be notified annually in September through a letter indicating where they can download a copy of the Parent and Student Handbook on Rights, Responsibilities and Discipline.
-Parents will also be able to obtain a paper copy from their child's school upon request. - (i) The Board directs that administrators follow due process in all cases in which suspension might be contemplated. - .(j) Prior to suspension, school administration must determine if virtual alternatives can be applied when addressing violations of Classroom/Student Code of Conduct that do not endanger the safety and mental well-being of staff and students.
+Similarly, students must not be compelled to perform physical activities, including, but not limited to, running laps or doing push-ups, as punishment.

+(ed) Serious, repeated violations of school rules or violent behavior (aggressive behaviors that cause or threaten physical or emotional harm) may result in consequences such as disciplinary transfer, suspension, or expulsion.

+(fe) In order to establish a multi-tiered system of behavioral interventions and supports, the Board endorses that each school:

+- 1. establish school-wide expectations that specify safety, respect, and responsibility; - 2. define the behaviors that are expected from all students; - 3. teach all students the expected behaviors; - 4. acknowledge the positive behaviors displayed by students and address the negative behaviors displayed by students, as needed; and - 5. provide interventions and supports for students who need additional assistance with meeting the behavioral expectations of the school and the district.

-Printed 7/6/2023 Page 1 of 6
+(gf) Teachers, administrators, and school staff shall also receive training in administrative policy and procedures pertaining to conduct and discipline, due-process requirements, and any revisions to the Parent/Student Handbook on Rights, Responsibilities and Discipline.

+(hg) The Board directs that administrators follow due process in all cases in which suspension might be contemplated.